Creating a social media report can be excruciatingly tedious if you don’t know what to measure.

 My last tip for creating a valuable social media report is to deliver it in a very simple way that makes skimming the numbers simple and quick.

 Your clients may read it cover to cover, but most likely they are looking for month over month growth and a few key strategy notes.

 I hope this helps streamline your time spent creating and gathering social media metrics.
 For more tips on all things social, connect with me @bellestrategies!

-Belle Strategies is a boutique Social Media Marketing company based in South Florida.
+Belle Strategies is a boutique Social Media Marketing company based in South Florida and South Carolina.
 Our team mixes innovative strategies with attention to detail for an online presence that produces tangible results.
 For assistance growing your brand on social media, contact us!